Welcome to our guide to the most popular types of interior doors including ideas for styles, materials and designs.

 Glass doors are a common feature in modern and contemporary homes.
 In general, glass doors may either be made up purely of glass or may be combined with another material such as wood or metal.

-The latter is usually referred to as “glass paneled doors” and are more decorative in form, as the glass is typically installed in the form of panels to create an accent in the door’s design.
-Whereas the former, is more commonly found in commercial establishments like stores, malls, etc.
+The latter is usually referred to as “glass paneled” and is more decorative in form, as the glass is typically installed in the form of panels to create an accent in the door’s design.
+Whereas the former is more commonly found in commercial establishments like stores, malls, etc.

 For more decorative designs, stained glass may also be used.
-While for residential entrances and main doors, ornately patterned and etched glass as your best options.
+While for residential entrances and main doors, ornately patterned and etched glass is your best option.

-One of the greatest benefits that glass interior doors offer is that they allow light to pass through.
+One of the greatest benefits that glass offers is that it allows light to pass through.
 It allows natural sunlight to enter into a room, significantly enhancing the ambiance and the appeal of the interior.

-Another advantage of glass interior doors is that they are easy to maintain, requiring only occasional wiping with the use of a soft cloth and glass cleaner.
+Another advantage of glass is that it is easy to maintain, requiring only occasional wiping with the use of a soft cloth and glass cleaner.

-Compared to metal doors, which have the tendency to rust or corrode and wood interior doors which are prone to molds, decay, rot and warping, glass is not susceptible to the aforementioned damaging factors.
-However, they have the tendency to crack or break when subjected to a heavy blow or trauma.
+Compared to metal doors, which have the tendency to rust or corrode, and wood which is prone to molds, decay, rot , and warping, glass is not susceptible to the aforementioned damaging factors.
+However, they tend to crack or break when subjected to a heavy blow or trauma.

-Glass-paneled doors need to be well built and sturdy.
-You can look for tempered glass or toughened glass to make sure that your interior door does not break easily or shatter.
+Glass-paneled doors need to be well-built and sturdy.
+You can look for tempered glass or toughened glass to make sure it does not break easily or shatter.
 Also, make sure the glass is well sealed against the stiles and rails of your framing material.

-Common types of interior doors which are made up of glass are storm doors, sliding doors and folding doors.
-Among the three, the most popular are glass sliding doors.
-You can learn more about sliding doors as we go on with this article.
+Common types of interior doors which are made up of glass are storm, sliding, and folding doors.
+Among the three, the most popular is glass sliding.

 Fiberglass Doors